andela-emabishi/python-testing/README.md

 # python-testing
-Repository to serve as a demonstration for python testing and coverage reporting
+Repository to serve as a demonstration for Continuous Integration using Github, Circle CI, Coveralls and Codeclimate.